nicklalone/IGME220-Intro/Random Talks/Tuesday - Capstone.md

 notes: the fear helps you focus and finish and that's what is needed.
 --
 # Done is better than perfect.
+notes: If you cannot understand the point, that's fine.
+Just get it done.
 ---
 # Also: it is easier to finish something and then use feedback to perfect it
+notes: Again, just get your stuff done.
 --
 # than try for perfect the first time
+notes: you cannot achieve this.
+Don't try.
 --
 # A very smart person among you said that
 ---